open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Per-message attributes

-All messaging operations (`send`, `receive`, `process`, or other not covered by this specification) can describe a batch of messages.
-For batch operations per-message attributes cannot be set on the corresponding span and MAY instead be set on a link.
+All messaging operations (`publish`, `receive`, `process`, or other not covered by this specification) can describe a batch of messages.

+The following attributes describe individual messages.
+For batch operations per-message attributes cannot be set on the corresponding unless they are the same for all batch and MAY instead be set on a link.
 See [Batch Receiving](#batch-receiving) and [Batch Processing](#batch-processing) for more information on correlation using links.

-Following attributes apply to links describing each message.

 <!-- semconv messaging.message -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |